Kendall Walton, "Morals in Fiction and Fictional Morality"

 ii.
 Direction orientation example

-8. THREE POSITIONS ABOUT RELATION OF MORAL AND AESTHETIC VALUES
+9. THREE POSITIONS ABOUT RELATION OF MORAL AND AESTHETIC/ARTISTIC VALUES

-9. One: Apartheid: One may not judge artworks with moral criteria
+10. One: Apartheid: One may not judge artworks (as artworks) with moral criteria

-10. Two: Autonomy: One may judge artworks as moral or immoral, but this does not affect the aesthetic value of the work
+11. Two: Autonomy: One may judge artworks as moral or immoral, but this does not affect the artistic/aesthetic value of the work

-11. Three: Integration/interaction: The immorality (or morality) of an artwork can affect its aesthetic value
+12. Three: Integration/interaction: The immorality (or morality) of an artwork can affect its aesthetic/artistic value

 a.
-Moral defects can be aesthetic defects (and perhaps vice versa)
+Moral defects can be aesthetic/artistic defects (and perhaps vice versa)

 a.
-Art is amoral (neither morally good nor bad)
+Art–appreciated as art--is amoral (neither morally good nor bad)

 b.
 It is a mistake to apply moral norms to art in any fashion

 c.
 "There is no such thing as a moral or immoral book.
 Books are well written or badly written.
 That is all."
-(Oscar Wilde, from the Preface to "The Picture of Dorian Gray")
+(Oscar Wilde, from the Preface to "The Picture of Dorian Gray,” 1890)

 d.
 Things clearly wrong when done in real world, not wrong when done as art?